Model Predictive Control for Aggressive Driving Over Uneven Terrain: Physics-Based Traversability Constraints

 \subsection{Ditches}

-Our approach to the ditch constraint is similar to rollover prevention except that we are interested in the front-back torque.
+In traversing ditches, vehicle-ground separation almost surely leads to extreme impact forces as the vehicle wheels are reintroduced to the ground plane.
+Thus, like rollover prevention, we aim to discourage this separation in the first place.
+Our approach to the ditch constraint is similar to rollover prevention but instead focused on the front-back (about $\vec b_2$) rotational forces.
 Let $B$ be between the rear left and right wheels, aligned with the center of mass such that $\pos{G}{B} \cdot \vec b_2 = 0$.
-The residual torque $\restorque{B}$ should again always act in support of the vehicle such that $\restorque{B} \cdot \vec b_2 < 0$ (see fig. \ref{fig:traversability}).
+The residual torque $\restorque{B}$ should again always act in support of the vehicle such that $\restorque{B} \cdot \vec b_2 < 0$ (see Fig. \ref{fig:traversability}).
 However, we find that this sole constraint is insufficient for ditch handling.
 In fact, it is also necessary to impose that the residual torque is not overly excessive.
-Namely, $\restorque{B} \cdot \vec b_2 > \tau_{\text{min}}^{\text{res}}$ where $\tau_{\text{min}}^{\text{res}}$ is a parameter.
+Namely, $\restorque{B} \cdot \vec b_2 > \tau_{\text{min}}^{\text{res}}$ where $\tau_{\text{min}}^{\text{res}}$ is a safety parameter.
 Observe that $\restorque{B}$ is directly related to the normal force at the front wheels.
 Thus, $\tau_{\text{min}}^{\text{res}}$ corresponds to the greatest allowable normal force at the front wheels that we are willing to incur for the sake of mechanical stresses or rider comfort.
 We can summarize our constraint with the following bound: